deevus/georgify-plus/README.md

 ## Usage

 By default, Georgify Plus! will use your system's settings to determine whether to load light or dark mode CSS.
-If you need to force a particular setting, right click on the Georgify Plus! extension icon and click the `Toggle Dark Mode` option.
+If you need to force a particular setting, simply click on the Georgify Plus! extension icon.
-It will rotate through light, dark and system modes.
+It will rotate through light, dark and system modes, as indicated by the displayed icon.

 ## Features